gageb3/JobList/README.md

 Who: Designed for job seekers managing multiple applications, interviews, and follow-ups across different platforms. <br>
 Value: Simplifies the job hunting process by displaying all job applications that the user has applied for, making the process more organized and optimal for the job searching process. <br>
 Primary Metric: Reduces average time users spend manually managing job applications by 30%. <br>- If a user currently spends 10 hours a week organizing job applications, the app could reduce that to 7 hours a week.

+# Product Overview
+Problem: Managing multiple job applications can be very tedious.
+With keeping track of things such as deadlines, recruiter contacts, and specific interview dates things usually end up scattered or unorganized. <br>
+Soloution: Joblist provides a clean, modern, and secure platform to: <br>
+- Log and Manage every job application in one consistent place
+- Track Progress through each stage of the hiring process
+- Receive reminders for follow-ups or important deadlines

 # MINIMUM ACCPECTANCE CRITERIA